-By the 1885-1887 winter season, 348 Commonwealth was the home of Francis Asbury Sawyer and his wife, Emma King (Smith) Sawyer.
+On December 7, 1885, 348 Commonwealth was purchased from George Wheatland, Jr., by Francis Asbury Sawyer and his wife, Emma King (Smith) Sawyer.
 They had married in September of 1884 after which they had lived at the Hotel Copley at 18 Huntington.
-F. A. and Emma Sawyer are shown as the owners of 348 Commonwealth on the 1888 and 1890 Bromley maps.

 Francis Sawyer was a shoe machinery manufacturer, serving as treasurer of the Rubber Step Manufacturing Company.